practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(F) From a Scala program to JavaScript for the web browser/README.md

 ## Install Vite and Yarn

-At first I installed Vite (a frontend build tool) and Yarn (a JavaScript package manager).
+At first, I installed Vite (a frontend build tool) and Yarn (a JavaScript package manager).

 From this source: https://tecadmin.net/install-yarn-on-ubuntu-22-04/ I took method 1: